roiavidar/prompt-notes/.github/prompt-notes/docs/PHILOSOPHY.md

 - Projects with established patterns
 - Teams wanting consistent AI output quality

-It's probably overkill for:
-- One-off scripts or experiments
-- Solo projects where you pair program everything
-- Learning a new language (too much overhead)

 ## What Success Looks Like

 You'll know it's working when: